ibexa/documentation-developer/docs/personalization/enable_personalization.md

     Therefore, it's crucial that you check whether the content export was successful, because certain references, for example, deeplinks and image references, are included.
-    If the export fails, the Personalization server does not have full content information.
+    If the export fails, the Personalization server doesn't have full content information.
     As a result, even if the recommendations are displayed, they might miss images, titles or deeplinks.